mlipper/geosupport-docker/README.md

                    When given with the 'removeimage' command, any image with a matching 'latest(-<variant>)' tag will be removed.

-                   Adding this argument takes into account whether '--repository' arguments have been given by prefixing image names with the specified repository values.

-     --repository  Repository prefix to use.
-If not specified, 'local' is assumed.

      --tag         Image tag to use with build command.
-If not specified, image is built with tag 2.0.0.
+If not specified, image is built with tag 2.0.6.
 If the '--latest' argument has been provided, this image will also be tagged as 'latest(-<variant>)'.